poteat/personal-web/content/about.md

 ![](/img/portrait.png)

-My name is Michael Poteat and this is my online portfolio and blog, where I can broadcast and archive personal projects I work on, and discuss/post things I find interesting online.
+Hey there, I'm Michael Poteat and this is my online portfolio and blog, where I broadcast and archive personal projects I work on, and discuss/post things I find interesting online.